sinbad/SUQS/README.md

 SUQS is a simple, data-driven quest system for Unreal Engine.
 It helps you define quest structures for your game, and track progress against those quests for a player in a simple way.

-All quests are defined in static asset datatables, which can either be edited directly in UE, or written as JSON - a schema is provided to provide handy autocomplete and validation in most editors (see [Editor Setup](docs/EditorSetup.md)).
+Quests are mainly defined in static asset datatables, which can either be edited directly in UE, or written as JSON - a schema is provided to provide handy autocomplete and validation in most editors (see [Editor Setup](docs/EditorSetup.md)).